monika76five/ASATravelingCourse2023/README.md

 3. Here is the Bayes ed section under ISBA (International Society for Bayesian Analysis): https://berap-isba.github.io/

 4. If you are curious about different computing methods when teaching Bayes, check out this paper: https://www.tandfonline.com/doi/full/10.1080/10691898.2020.1847008

+5. The link to the book by Jim Albert and Monika Hu: https://monika76five.github.io/ProbBayes/; a version of parts of it using brms package: https://bayesball.github.io/BRMS/

+6. The link to the Bayes Rules! book: https://www.bayesrulesbook.com/